Bit Manipulation: A Powerful Tool for Efficient Programming

 We need a way to use those 256 patterns to represent both signed and unsigned integers.

-Why Not Just Use a “Sign Bit”?
+Why not just use a “Sign Bit”?

-A naive method is sign-magnitude representation:
+A naive method is the sign-magnitude representation:

 • First bit = sign (0 = positive, 1 = negative)